giannimonaco/ABIS/README.md

 Micorarray deconvolution has been implemented using data from Illumina HT-12 v4.

 Please, be aware that platform and pre-processing specific effects can occur.

 ---
+## GENE VIEWER

+The Gene Viewer panel shows the median gene expression value of a gene accross the 29 immune cell types contained in our dataset.
+It is straitforward to use, simply enter the name of a gene in one of these formats: gene symbol, Ensembl ID or Entrez ID.

+---
 This software is  released under the GPL v2 license, "which guarantees end users (individuals, organizations, companies) the freedoms to use, study, share (copy), and modify the software".